Moroccans elect new leaders in shadow of virus

 Associated Press

-RABAT, Morocco (AP) — Moroccans are choosing a new parliament and new local leaders Wednesday in elections reshaped by the pandemic.
+RABAT, Morocco (AP) — Moroccans are choosing a new parliament and local leaders Wednesday in elections that have been reshaped by the pandemic, and whose outcome is hard to predict as opinion polls were not allowed.

 Candidates are promising to create jobs and boost Morocco’s economy, education and health care.
 The kingdom has been hit hard by the pandemic, but has Africa’s highest vaccination rate so far.